indrayam/aws-certification-notes/aws-certifications/certified-cloud-practitioner/richard-jones-notes.md

   + Service Catalog: For larger enterprises.
 Build out what they authorize to be used
   + Trusted Advisor: Give tips on your setup.
 Example: Cost optimization
 - Desktop & App Streaming
-  + Workspaces: Think VDI
+  + Workspaces: Think VDI.
+Streaming desktop to users
-  + AppStream 2.0: Streaming desktop apps to your users
+  + AppStream 2.0: Streaming desktop "app(s)" to users

 ## Cloud Computing Basics
 - Cloud Computing